 Keep your furniture and family safe from fires caused by careless smoking.
 Do not smoke when drowsy.
-Immediately remove any glowing ash or a lighted cigarette that falls onto furniture.
+Remove immediately any glowing ash or a lighted cigarette that falls onto furniture.
 Smoldering smoking material can cause upholstered furniture fires.

 Interior Skin